VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   [ <labelname>: <labelvalue> ... ]

 # Optional list of labels added to every rule within a group.
-# It has priority over external.label flag values and rule labels.
+# It has priority on rule labels.
-external_labels:
+labels:
   [ <labelname>: <labelvalue> ... ]

 rules: